Photo Dynamic Therapy (PDT)

 PDT can thus help target the cancer from an immune-system response against the tumour or malignant processes within the body.

 Note: As of March 15 2024 the use of Photo Dynamic Therapy (PDT) involving the use of lasers in cancer has been restricted by the College of Naturopathic Physicians of BC (CNPBC).
 There have been no complaints or issues, the device is also Health Canada approved.
 The use of non-laser sources in PDT, however, are permitted.
 We have seen positive value in select patients with cancer and we have been safely using this technology since 2015.
-For those who would like further clarification to please contact the College of Naturopathic Physicians of BC.
+For those who would like further clarification to please contact the College of Complementary Health Professionals of BC.